 Seeking a diagnosis for autism spectrum disorder can be an overwhelming process with many questions.
 Although the Florida State Legislature mandates that FSU Center for Autism and Related Disabilities (CARD) not diagnose for autism spectrum disorder (ASD), we can help by giving you information about diagnostic resources in your community.
 FSU CARD serves individuals of all ages.
-Children under the age of 6 do not need a diagnosis to be served by FSU CARD, but must present red flags for ASD in order to be eligible to receive CARD services.
-If your child is under the age of 6, CARD will assist you in documenting the presence of red flags for ASD by asking that two different checklists be completed.
-Individuals over the age of 6 need documentation of a diagnosis of ASD or a dual sensory impairment to be served by CARD.
+If your child is under 9 years old or has not completed 2nd grade, (whichever occurs first) and does not have a diagnosis, an FSU CARD staff member will contact you to discuss additional steps.

 FSU CARD is one of many projects in the FSU Autism Institute.
 On occasion, there are research projects at the Autism Institute that will evaluate for a diagnosis of ASD as part of their research.
 All of the FSU Autism Institute research projects are bound by specific research guidelines regarding the ages of the individuals they evaluate and other criteria.
 Even though these projects are in the same office and may include staff that work for CARD, they are separate from CARD services.

 Deciding Where to Go for an Autism Diagnostic Evaluation

 First, decide your reasons for seeking a diagnosis…